Miikexx/WordSudokuApp/Iteration2NewUserStories.md

-Arman Lodhra
+Arman Lodhra,
-Mike Kim
+Mike Kim,
-Riley Lipp
+Riley Lipp,
-Hussain Athaullah
+Hussain Athaullah,

-Additional Requirements Iteration 2
+**Additional Requirements Iteration 2**

-User Story 1
+User Story 1:
 As a vocabulary learner practicing at home, I want to use my tablet for Sudoku vocabulary practice, so that the words will be conveniently displayed in larger, easier to read fonts.

 1. The visible state of the application will resemble the sudoku game on the android phone however because a tablet is larger than a phone, the words along with everything else on the app will also be larger.